 They often buy a wide variety of items that are already selling on Amazon, set the pricing, and then let FBA do the rest.
 This can be a great way to make money, but the business is built around the person doing the shopping and sale hunting to flip those items for a profit.

 What is the competition in the space?
-Is it a highly competitive niche or is there potential to be the only big player, or at least one of a very few, in the space?
+Is it a highly competitive niche or is there potential to be only one big player, or at least one of a very few, in the space?

 A great tool to use is Jungle Scout, which you can use to do preliminary research into a niche, product, category, etc., to understand long-term trends, competition, and much more.